Stephenkofipoku/sports_trivia_challenge/README.md

   The header placed just after the logo which captures the essence of the website.

 - The Game Type Area
   The game type area has the icons with labels of the game type beneath them.
+The sports trivia challenge has five game types and each game type has five question and users are given three options of answers to make a selection.
+When a question is answered, a user is immediately alerted with a correct answer or wrong aswer message and the corresponding score awarded at the score area.
   ![The Game Type Area](./documents/sports-trivia-gametype-icons.png)

 - The Question Area